Table of Contents

 Third-party fulfilment

-If you no longer have the bandwidth or space to fulfil orders yourself, working with a 3PL can help automate time-consuming tasks.
+If you no longer have the bandwidth or space to fulfil orders yourself, working with a 3PL can help automate certain tasks.
 Freeing up the time previously taken up by product fulfilment allows you to focus instead on growing your business.

 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.